A vet's guide to aspirin for dogs

 Your vet will be able to recommend suitable medications for your pet, as there are an array of licensed anti-inflammatory drugs available which may be used instead of aspirin.

 If your vet has prescribed your dog aspirin, then it will be with a specific reason in mind.
 Make sure you use it as instructed and do not be tempted to swap his medication for something else without discussing it first.
-Follow your veterinarian’s advice on dosing carefully to avoid the risk of accidental overdose.
+Follow your vet’s advice on dosing carefully to avoid the risk of accidental overdose.

 Conclusion

 Aspirin is a drug commonly used by many people, but care should be taken when using it in dogs.
-Only ever administer it on the advice of a veterinary surgeon, as aspirin can be dangerous for dogs if given incorrectly, alongside other medications, or in an animal with certain health conditions.
+Only ever administer it on the advice of a vet, as aspirin can be dangerous for dogs if given incorrectly, alongside other medications, or in an animal with certain health conditions.
 In many instances, alternative licensed medications may be recommended, which may be less likely to cause side effects in your pet.

 Dr Rebecca MacMillan is a companion animal vet who has always had a passion for writing and client communication.
 She works in the South West and loves complex medical cases.